Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Shadows and photon rings with spherical accretion flow

-Now, we are going to study the optical appearance of Hayward black hole surrounded by the quintessence matter with the spherical accretion flow and investigate the influence of magnetic charge, $g$, and quintessence state parameter, $\omega$, on it.
+Now, we are going to study the optical appearance of Hayward black hole surrounded by the quintessence matter with the spherical accretion flow and investigate the influence of the parameter $g$, and quintessence state parameter, $\omega$, on it.
 First, we consider a static spherical accretion model of optically and geometrically thin accretion flows and then focus on infalling spherical accretion flows.